VROOM-Project/vroom-scripts/README.md

 A bunch of scripts to develop, benchmark, debug or help in using VROOM.

-- **overpass_to_json** generate a problem from all OSM nodes with given amenity in a bounding box.
+- **overpass_to_json** generates a problem from all OSM nodes with a specific `amenity` tag value in a chosen bounding box or area.
-- **random_problem** generates ready-to-solve random problem based on a bounding box.
+- **random_problem** generates a ready-to-solve random problem based on a bounding box.
 - **global_indicators** collects indicators on all solutions contained in a folder.
 - **json_to_csv** dumps all locations coordinates from a json input